BEEM — Beam Global

 - Full Year Revenue: $28.2 million, down from $49.3 million in 2024, primarily due to a significant drop in U.S. federal orders (from over 60% of revenue in 2023 to less than 5% in 2025).

-- Operating Expenses: Totaled $31.1 million for the year, including $15 million in noncash charges (goodwill impairment and noncash compensation).
-Excluding these, operating expenses were $16.1 million, a 17% year-over-year reduction.
+- Operating Expenses: Totaled $31.1 million, including $15 million in noncash charges related to goodwill impairment.
+Excluding these, operating expenses were approximately $16.1 million, a 17% reduction year-over-year.

 2. Strategic Updates and Business Highlights